Assessing Expert System-Assisted Literature Reviews With a Case Study: Conclusions and Future Work

-To this end, we report the process of finding 12 state of the art test case prioritization algorithms that were compared against an approach that we had developed, in our lately published test case prioritization paper~\citep{yu2019terminator}.
+To this end, we report the process of finding 12 state-of-the-art baseline test case prioritization algorithms, in our lately published test case prioritization paper~\citep{yu2019terminator}.
 In this literature review case study, we investigated 242 papers on test case prioritization that had been published in conference proceedings and journals, through a systematic literature review process.
 The 242 papers were selected by manually screening 470 of the 8,349 candidate papers with the help of {\IT}, a human-in-the-loop expert system.
 During this process, {\IT} reduced the effort required for paper selection by $1-\frac{470}{8349}=94\%$ (from 53 hours to three hours).
 Based on the validation results in which six other humans screened a subset (783) of the candidate papers, the {\IT} selection process included $85\%$ of the relevant papers with human errors contributing to $5\%$ of the missing papers.
 Given the large reduction of human effort required for primary study selection, with only $10\%$ loss in recall (the same as the {\IT}'s estimation), and given the fact that the missing relevant papers did not affect the final conclusions of the case study SLR, this work supports the suggestion that {\IT} can be used to cost-effectively select primary studies in SLRs.
 We did find, however, that using {\IT} can introduce a sampling bias in the included relevant papers.
 Thus, when conducting systematic mapping studies, it may be best to avoid using {\IT}.

 For future work, we intend to encourage other software engineering researchers to conduct systematic literature reviews using {\IT}.
-We also intend to find ways to improve the efficiency (higher recall and lower cost) of our machine learning assisted primary study selection approach through simulations on the SLR datasets including this study.
+We also intend to find ways to improve the efficiency (higher recall and lower cost) of our expert system-assisted primary study selection approach through simulations on the SLR datasets including this study.
 Finally, we will attempt to alleviate the sampling bias introduced by {\IT}.
 A possible solution in this context may be to replace {\IT}'s learner with some instance-based classifiers such as K-Nearest Neighbors.